 The park has several levels, connected by lifts, so you don’t have to worry about climbing up and down.
 But, what makes this place truly special are the incredible views you get from every ride in the park!
 You can also visit the Roman Catholic Church and climb up to the top of its tower for just 5 euros!
 Trust me, it’s worth it, as you get to enjoy a stunning 360-degree view of the city!

-Do a day trip from Barcelona
+Do a day trip from Barcelona.

 Barcelona is a great starting point for day trips to explore Catalonia and beyond!
 You can take a day trip from Barcelona to visit the famous Montserrat monastery or tour the Dali Theatre Museum in Figueres.
 Enjoy sightseeing in Sitges during the day and partying at night.
 Explore the filming locations of the popular TV series, “Game of Thrones,” in Girona.
 Drive along the scenic Costa Brava.

 A visit to Montserrat, one of the most popular day trips from Barcelona, is a must-do.
 While Montserrat is a top choice for hikers and nature lovers, it’s also ideal for those who appreciate history, and architecture.
 Or just want a beautiful place to relax.
 This natural park in northern Spain boasts one of the best mountain ranges in the country, and it’s home to an old Catholic monastery from the 11th century that you can still explore today.
+Honestly, I think that a visit to the enchanting Montserrat mountain was a perfect ending to my trip to Barcelona!

 Planning a trip to Florence?
 Make sure to check out my article on some of the best things to do in Florence!